Brian Sumner: Evangelising

-Brian's avid love for Gods Word, led him to various Bible schools and courses, one of which was Francis Chan's, Eternity Bible College.
-In 2011 he spoke at Liberty University the biggest Christian university in the world.
+Brian's deep faith, led him to various Bible schools and courses, one of which was Michael Chan's, Eternity Bible College.
+In 2011 he spoke at Liberty University, the biggest Christian university in the world.

-Today Brian is a Pastor at Rock Harbor Church in Huntington Beach, where he preaches/teaches and focuses on city Evangelism and Outreach.
-He continues to travel the world partnering with ministries, churches and the like, with the goal of reaching the lost.
+Today Brian is a Pastor at Rock Harbor Church in Huntington Beach, where he preaches/teaches and focuses on city evangelism and outreach.
+He continues to travel the world partnering with ministries and churches to spread the Gospel.

 In 2015 Brian put out his first book "Never Fails", a "30-Day Devotional" for married couples, courting, and singles.

 Family life

 Brian was married at 19 to Tracy Sumner of Huntington Beach, California.
 Their son Dakota was born soon after.
 They divorced within two years but then remarried and gave birth to their second child, Eden.
 In 2010 Tracy gave birth to their third child Jude.
 Today Brian and his wife Tracy are part of the Rock Harbor Community, where they finished marriage counseling through Rock Harbor under Dr Tirabassi, so they can continue to help couples in their struggles and challenges.